Open Cowork¶

 pnpm install

-pnpm dev # builds shared + MCPs, then hot-reloads Electron + Vite
+pnpm dev # builds packages + design tokens + MCPs, then hot-reloads Electron + Vite

 pnpm build # full build (shared + MCPs + desktop)